 The ghazal (pronounced like “guzzle”) has a long and complex history, migrating throughout Africa, Asia, and the Middle East in its 1400 year history.
 The earliest ghazals date back to 7th century Arabia, shortly after the Islamic Caliphate was formed.
 Ghazals are romantic and tragic in nature, a tradition which many contemporary poets uphold.

-The ghazal’s form and function varies slightly between cultures, but the general rules for writing a ghazal are the following:
+The ghazal’s form and function varies somewhat between cultures, but the general rules for writing a ghazal are the following:

-- Every line must have the same number of syllables.
+• Every line must have the same number of syllables.
+Your choice!

 Psh, is that all?
 Ghazals are tricky and require each word to be carefully chosen, so a good ghazal may take a very long time to complete.
 Here’s a ghazal example, with notes demonstrating the above requirements.